PREPARING A MONTESSORI ART ENVIRONMENT AT HOME

 ART MATERIALS AND SUPPLY STORAGE

-Storage can get tricky, especially if your whole family is sharing a living space/workspace.
-Be sure you create a system to store art supplies children cannot access.
-Many art supplies can stain and be hazardous to younger siblings.
-It’s easy for little ones to grab paints and take them somewhere you don’t want stains.
+Storage can be challenging, particularly when your entire family shares a living space or workspace.
+Ensure you establish a system to store art supplies that children cannot access.
+Numerous art supplies can stain and pose hazards to younger siblings.
+It is simple for little ones to grab paints and transport them to areas where you wouldn’t want stains.
 You can store smaller plastic bins in cabinets or larger bins in a garage.

-I hope I have provided helpful tips and the information you need to set up your child’s athome art room space.
+I trust that I have offered helpful tips and the information you require to set up your child’s at-home art room space.

 If you want to learn more check out my books HERE